mozilla/ee-consultant-guidelines/docs/getting_started.rst

 1. Non production ready code is written by consultant.
 2. Site may be hosted on Mozilla resources.
-3. EE resources finish development and are responsible for feature development post launch.
+3. MozMeao resources finish development and are responsible for feature development post launch.